See scenarios for how much forex day traders can make based on their win rate, risk/reward, position size, and number of trades.

 The day trading strategy we come up with determines our win-rate, reward:risk, number of trades, and all that.
 Once you have developed a strategy, you can plug in your own numbers, using the template above, to give yourself an idea of your monthly profit or loss.

 Winning 50%+ of trades with a 2:1+ reward to risk on three trades a day may make it seem pretty easy to grab 30%+ per month (before commissions), but very few traders ever achieve this.
 There are loads of trading mistakes we can make that erode the profitability of a strategy:

-- We can’t sustain the win-rate the reward:risk over many trades.
-We may start exiting trades early, which messes with win rate and reward:risk, or we start holding onto losses longer than we aren’t supposed to.
+- We can’t sustain the win-rate or reward:risk over many trades.
+We may start exiting trades early, which messes with win rate and reward:risk, or we start holding onto losses longer than we’re supposed to.
 Or we fail to adapt as market conditions change and what worked before no longer does.
 We miss trades, or get lazy, which reduces our trades taken.